 NYU Tisch at Strasberg graduate Nicole Palermo recently wrote, produced, and starred in a new web series called “Maude’s Fixins” through her brand new production company, Talking Back Pictures.
 All five episodes of “Maude’s Fixins” are available to watch now on YouTube.
 Be sure to check out Talking Back Pictures on Facebook to stay in the loop for future projects.
 (New York, NY)

 LSTFI alum Amit Sadh has been involved in a number of film and tv projects in India.
 Released in 2013, Amit plays the leading role, Omi Shastri, in Kai Po Che! – a feature film based on Chetan Bhagats best-selling novel, Three Mistakes of My Life.
 Last year, he starred in Subhash Kapoor’s feature film Guddu Rangeela, released in July 2015.

 Amit also has mutiple projects in the works to be released in early 2016.
 Next year, you’ll find him starring in the feature films Running Shaadi directed by Amit Roy and Yaara directed by Tigmanshu Dhulia!
 (India)

 Anthony Ritosa (NYU ’12)

-Starred in the world premiere of The Incredible Fox Sisters, a new play written by Jaclyn Backhaus, directed by Tyler Mercer last fall at the New Ohio Theatre.
+NYU Tisch at Strasberg alumnus Anthony Ritosa starred in the world premiere of The Incredible Fox Sisters, a new play by Jaclyn Backhaus.
+Directed by Tyler Mercer, the production opened last fall at the New Ohio Theatre.

-Currently, Ritosa is staring in William Inge’s A Complex Evening, featuring a night of Inge’s rare One-Acts in their New York debut.
-It is being produced by the ReGroup Theatre Company and runs through March 20th at the TBG Theatre, 312 W 36th St, 3rd Flr.
-(New York NY)
+Currently, Ritosa is staring in A Complex Evening, featuring a night of William Inge’s rare one-act plays in their New York debut.
+The production is produced by the ReGroup Theatre Company and runs through March 20th at the TBG Theatre, 312 W 36th St. (New York, NY)